Where the rainforest meets the reef

-Cairns is located close to the World Heritage-listed Wet Tropics Rainforest and Great Barrier Reef, providing easy access and endless inspiration for incentive trips.
+Cairns is located close to the World Heritage-listed Wet Tropics Rainforest and Great Barrier Reef, providing easy access and endless inspiration for incentive programs.
 This three-day itinerary combines rainforest and reef experiences with wildlife encounters, swimming, snorkelling and on-the-beach seafood feasts.

 After breakfast at your hotel in Cairns, travel an hour north along the Great Barrier Reef Drive to Mossman Gorge in the Daintree Rainforest.
 Start your visit at the Mossman Gorge Centre, where the local Kuku Yalanji people will lead you on a Dreamtime Walk.
 After a traditional smoking ceremony, this 90-minute tour takes you to sacred Aboriginal sites, as guides explain local customs and culture.
 Enjoy a demonstration of how to make soap and ochre paint; learn how to identify native foods in the wild; and finish your tour with a morning tea of damper bread and bush tea.